PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 adjacent terminal orchestration, core, pass efficiency, architecture, and the TensorFlow import blocker sequentially.
 Commit and push only; do not create or update a pull request.

+## Late SPP pair mutation evidence implementation checkpoint

+The late SPP orchestration runner and lowerer's private delegate now return the ordered two-result tuple.
+The pure `summarize_late_spp_concat_unary_conv_mutations()` helper validates the exact length and exposes only the SPP and concat-unary-conv mutation counters.
+Since both owners prune only after a positive rewrite, no tensor-count proxy is needed.

+Production captures `late_spp_results` and `_late_spp_stats` at the existing call site.
+The preceding raw layout rewrite, following pre-QKV shape-extract result, owner order, shared pass state, and broad reconciliation remain unchanged.
+The staged summary is not consumed by a guard.

+Focused late-SPP and shape-extract coverage is `23 passed in 0.71s`.
+The sequential complete SPP, concat-unary-conv, late-SPP, shape-extract, QKV, split/conv bridge, Hardswish-SE, late hard-activation, SINet terminal, Expand/Squeeze, late-layout, constant-fold/cast, shared-context, core, pass-efficiency, architecture, and TensorFlow-import-blocked gate is `596 passed in 29.28s`.
+Ruff, Python bytecode compilation, and whitespace validation pass.

+At resume, inspect the immediately preceding terminal strided-slice/pad/concat raw owner.
+Confirm its return and prune contract before staging evidence.
+Commit and push only; do not create or update a pull request.